 …it will take you to a mock invoice template.

 And similarly, if you go to purchase order, it’ll take you to a purchase order template.
-The same thing happens for deliveries and bill of lading.
+The same thing happens for deliveries and bills of lading.

 Key Steps To Achieve One Of The Best Custom Visuals For Power BI